What is Martyn’s Law?

 It’s crucial for employers to keep up-to-date when it comes to security legislation.
 Some laws are still being drafted, whilst others are amended to conform with societal changes.

-The UK Government aims to implement Martyn’s Law in a way to support qualifying businesses.
+The government’s aim behind implement Martyn’s Law is to support qualifying businesses.
 This means proper security procedures could be implemented with little to no costs for employers.

 When does Martyn's Law come into effect?

-Martyn’s Law was first drafted after the Manchester Arena attack in 2017.
-The bill is expected to receive cross-party support as it comes before the House of Commons in the next assembly of Parliament (in 2024).
+Martyn’s Law was introduced on the 12th of September 2024.
+The bill received cross-party support as it comes before the House of Commons in the next assembly of Parliament (in 2024).

 The new guidelines scale up preparedness against potential terrorist attacks.
 They also initiate safety measures for the public without putting unnecessary pressure on smaller businesses.